Sherbrooke Castors

 The Sherbrooke Castors or Beavers (in English) was the name of two different junior ice hockey teams in the Quebec Major Junior Hockey League and another team in the Quebec Eastern Provincial Hockey League.
 Both later franchises played at the Palais des Sports in Sherbrooke, Quebec, Canada.

 Earlier Castors

 The earlier Sherbrooke Beavers were a senior ice hockey team which won the 1965 Allan Cup, and previously played in the Quebec Eastern Provincial Hockey League, an amateur league and team from 1959 to 1962.

 Original Castors

 The Sherbrooke Castors (1969-1982) moved to Saint-Jean-sur-Richelieu, Quebec in 1982, named the Saint-Jean Castors.
 In 1989 they were renamed the Saint-Jean Lynx.
 In 1995 the team moved to Rimouski, Quebec to become the Rimouski Océanic.

 This original Castors franchise won the President's Cup in 1975, 1977 and 1982.
 The second incarnation never won.
 The Castors played in the Memorial Cup in those three years, and came closest to winning in 1982, when they lost in the tournament final to the Kitchener Rangers.

+On November 24, 1974 on the way to a game in Chicoutimi; the team's bus was involved in an accident that killed Gaétan Paradis, and injured 30 more.